Kramers Nodal Line Metals: Discussion

 In this work, we point out that all non-centrosymmetric achiral crystals possess KNLs which connect TRIMs across the whole Brillouin zone.
-It is important to note that the KNLs are very different from nodal lines which are generated by band inversions which can only be accessed in a very small range of energy window \cite{Burkov,Weng2,Fang3, Bian}.
+It is important to note that the KNLs are very different from nodal lines generated by band inversions which can only be accessed in a very small range of energy window \cite{Burkov,Weng2,Fang3, Bian}.
 As illustrated in the band structure calculation of Fig.~\ref{fig:fig2}d and \ref{fig:fig2}j, KNLs appear in all the bands connecting some TRIMs.
-These KNLs create the spindle torus type and the octdong type Fermi surfaces as long as the Fermi surfaces enclose TRIMs at arbitrary Fermi energy.
-As listed in Table I, a large number of existing materials are indeed KNLMs.
+These KNLs create the spindle torus type and the octdong type Fermi surface as long as the Fermi surfaces enclose TRIMs at an arbitrary Fermi energy.
+As listed in Table~\ref{table1}, a large number of existing materials are indeed KNLMs.
+Moreover, generic nodal lines formed by band inversion \cite{Fang_2016} can be removed without breaking any symmetries.
+In sharp contrast, the KNLs are enforced and protected by a combination of the time-reversal symmetry and achiral crystal symmetries.
+The KNLs cannot be removed unless these symmetries are broken.

 Here, we briefly discuss some other possible physical consequences of KNLMs when the KNLs are gapped out.
-One way to gap out the KNLs is by shining a circularly polarized light on the material and this will result in a light-induced anomalous Hall effect, similar to the case of graphene \cite{McIver}.
-However, due to the large number of massless Dirac fermions in the material, we expect the effect is larger than that in graphene.
+One way to gap out the KNLs is by shining a circularly polarized light on the material, which breaks time-reversal symmetry and in principle can lift the degeneracy of KNLs.
+This can result in sizable Berry curvature around the KNLs and lead to a light-induced anomalous Hall effect as in the case of graphene \cite{McIver}, where anomalous Hall current arises due to the finite Berry curvature from the light-induced gapped Dirac cone.
+However, due to the large number of two-dimensional massless Dirac fermions in the material, we expect the effect is larger than that in graphene.
 Another possibility is to gap out the KNL through a Zeeman field, which can give rise to a field-induced anomalous Hall effect.

-So far, we have only discussed KNLs in symmorphic crystals in details.
-Indeed, KNLs also appear in all crystals that are non-centrosymmetric and nonsymmorphic.
-Particularly, there are always KNLs coming out of the $\Gamma$ points of nonsymmorphic crystals.
-However, the extra nonsymmorphic symmetry operations can create doubly degenerate planes at the Brillouin zone boundaries which overwhelm the KNLs in these planes.
-Therefore, we conclude that all non-centrosymmetric achiral crystals are KNLMs.